Special Education Links

 The Arc of Utah

-The Arc of Utah, a state affiliate of The Arc of the United States (founded in 1950), is an organization of and for people with mental retardation and related developmental disabilities and their families.
-It is devoted to promoting and improving supports and services for people with mental retardation and their families.
-The association also fosters research and education regarding the prevention of mental retardation in infants and young children.
+The Arc of Utah, a state affiliate of The Arc of the United States (founded in 1950), is an organization of and for people with intellectual disabilities and related developmental disabilities and their families.
+It is devoted to promoting and improving supports and services for people with intellectual disabilities and their families.
+The association also fosters research and education regarding the prevention of intellectual disabilities in infants and young children.
 The Arc of Utah is a non-profit, grassroots organization, founded in 1963 by a small group of parents and others concerned about the rights of people with cognitive disabilities (DD).
 Since that time, The Arc of Utah has grown to be a powerful voice for the more than 44,000 Utahans with DD and their families.

 Learning Disabilities (Specific)